pcaversaccio/createx/README.md

 ```

 > **Note**<br>
 > This function allows for reentrancy, however we refrain from adding a mutex lock to keep it as use-case agnostic as possible.
 Please ensure at the protocol level that potentially malicious reentrant calls do not affect your smart contract system.
-Furthermore, this function does not implement any permissioned deploy protection, thus anyone can frontrun the same proxy deployment on other chains.
-Use with caution!
+Furthermore, we strongly recommend implementing a permissioned deploy protection by setting the first 20 bytes equal to `msg.sender` in the `salt` to prevent maliciously intended frontrun proxy deployments on other chains.

 </details>

 <details>
 <summary> <a href="https://github.com/pcaversaccio/createx/blob/main/src/CreateX.sol#L764-L799"><code>deployCreate3AndInit(bytes,bytes,tuple(uint256,uint256),address)</code></a> </summary>

 Deploys and initialises a new contract via employing the [`CREATE3`](https://github.com/ethereum/EIPs/pull/3171) pattern (i.e. without an initcode factor) and using the creation bytecode `initCode`, the initialisation code `data`, the struct for the `payable` amounts `values`, the refund address `refundAddress`, and `msg.value` as inputs.
-The salt value is calculated pseudo-randomly using a diverse selection of block and transaction properties.
+The salt value is calculated _pseudo-randomly_ using a diverse selection of block and transaction properties.
 This approach does not guarantee true randomness!
 In order to save deployment costs, we do not sanity check the `initCode` length.
 Note that if `values.constructorAmount` is non-zero, `initCode` must have a `payable` constructor.

 ```yml
 # /*:°• Function Arguments •°:*/ #